*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Although the Gameboy seems better, they do not mention that the PPU of the Gameboy is actually only 1.05 MHz PPU.
 This is almost five times less than the NES!

 How Many Games Were Made For The Gameboy & NES?

 The Game Boy had 384 games that were made for the system.
 On the other hand, the NES has 512.
 The plus of for the NES is that it is color as well and the original Gameboy was not.

 As we discussed before the Gameboy games were a lot of remakes from the NES.
 This clearly makes it seem like the NES is far superior to the Gameboy.

 If we compare these two games with the sound quality, the NES always seems to have better sound quality as it is hooked up to a tv and the Gameboy was its own system.
 Even though Televisions did not have amazing sound on them like they do today, the speakers on them were far superior than the ones that were put on the Gameboys.

 The size of the two simply made the TV far overpower the tiny little speakers on the Gameboy.

 Because the speakers could not handle the sound the same as the TV speakers could, when they remade games from the NES for the Gameboy, they actually had to change some of the sounds on some of the games so the game would still work on the Gameboy and not blow out the speakers.

-If you grew up with the gameboy then you know how much fun the games can be to play, and even though you had to wait a little longer and the speakers were not as good as on the NES, it was still fun to play.
+If you grew up with the Gameboy then you know how much fun the games can be to play, and even though you had to wait a little longer and the speakers were not as good as the sound you could get with the NES, it was still fun to play.